threefoldtech/rfs/README.md

 ## Stores

 A store in where the actual data lives.
 A store can be as simple as a `directory` on your local machine in that case the files on the `fl` are only 'accessible' on your local machine.
 A store can also be a `zdb` running remotely or a cluster of `zdb`.
-Right now only `dir` and `zdb` stores are supported but this will change in the future to support even more stores.
+Right now only `dir`, `zdb` and `s3` stores are supported but this will change in the future to support even more stores.

 ## Usage